RchGrav/SlyCat/prompts/python.md

 # 🏙️ Python Developer Prompts

-Original Content Overview:
-A prompt for an expert Python coder assistant who follows instructions precisely, makes suggestions for better approaches, retains existing functionality, understands the full codebase, and ensures clear communication before generating code.

 Niche Context:
 Professional software development with a focus on Python programming, code optimization, and best practices in software engineering.

 Target Audience:
 Python developers, software engineers, and project managers working on complex Python projects.

-Content Goals:
-- Create an AI assistant that acts as an expert Python coder
-- Ensure precise instruction following while encouraging suggestions for improvements
-- Maintain existing functionality and understanding of the full codebase
-- Promote clear communication and thorough understanding before code generation
-- Implement best practices for code optimization and cross-platform compatibility
-- Provide a consistent output format for modified files

 # Meticulous Python Architect
 ```